Romancing SaGa 3: Development

 Early work on Romancing SaGa 3 began at series developer and publisher Square in December 1993 shortly after the release of Romancing SaGa 2, with full production beginning in the summer of 1994.
+Series creator Akitoshi Kawazu returned as director, designer and writer.
+Other returning staff included Kyoji Koizumi as battle designer, and sound designer Minoru Akao.
+The game was produced by Michio Okamiya, who was chosen by Kawazu after previously working in the company's advertising division.
+Kawazu described production as "troublesome".

-The production was troublesome for series creator Akitoshi Kawazu.
-While he wanted to return to the narrative and gameplay style of the original Romancing SaGa, he was unsure how to do it while innovating on the design.
+While Kawazu wanted to return to the narrative and gameplay style of the original Romancing SaGa, he was unsure how to do it while innovating on the design.
 An early suggestion was to make the game a direct sequel to Romancing SaGa, but Kawazu wanted it to be an entirely original work.
 With this game, Kawazu became "more proactive" in designing side quests that players could enjoy and get lost in.
-Kawazu gathered ideas from the development team, which led to the character-specific mechanics such as Mikhail's war campaign and Thomas's trading mini-game.
+Kawazu gathered ideas from the development team, which led to the character-specific mechanics such as Mikhail's war campaign and Thomas's trading mini-games.
 They were originally grander than the final versions, with Kawazu intending players to clear the whole game using these character-specific mechanics.
 Ultimately the battle system was the strongest element out of the implemented mechanics, so it became the dominant gameplay feature.
-The game was produced by Michio Okamiya, who was chosen by Kawazu after previously working in the company's advertising division.
+Kawazu never intended players to play through the game as all the characters, so there were no completion bonuses.